Birth Injury and Maternity Compensation Claims

 What causes birth and maternity injuries?

-Many birth injuries can be avoided by medical staff acting quickly, accurate and timely diagnosis, proper monitoring of the baby and/or mother, and the correct use of birthing tools such as forceps or quick decision making in delivering the baby via caesarean section.
+Many birth injuries can be avoided by medical staff acting quickly, an accurate and timely diagnosis, proper monitoring of the baby and/or mother, and the correct use of birthing tools such as forceps or quick decision making in delivering the baby via caesarean section.

 Some of the main causes of maternity injuries include: